sasjs/lint/README.md

 We strongly recommend a line length limit, and set the bar at 80.
 To turn this feature off, set the value to 0.

 - Default: 80
 - Severity: WARNING

+### noGremlins

+Capture zero-width whitespace and other non-standard characters.
+The logic is borrowed from the [VSCode Gremlins Extension](https://github.com/nhoizey/vscode-gremlins) - if you are looking for more advanced gremlin zapping capabilities, we highly recommend to use their extension instead.

+The list of characters can be found in this file: [https://github.com/sasjs/lint/blob/main/src/rules/line/noGremlins.ts](https://github.com/sasjs/lint/blob/main/src/rules/line/noGremlins.ts)

+- Default: true
+- Severity: WARNING

 ### noNestedMacros